gride29/Grail-Shop/README.md

 # GRAILSHOP

-GRAILSHOP is an ecommerce website project, developed as a practice of my MERN stack skills.
-Frontend layer of this project is based on React and custom Bootstrap theme in terms of look, whereas backend layer is based on well known Node and Express.
-For quick and reliable state manegement I have chosen Redux.
+GrailShop is an ecommerce app, based on the MERN stack.
+Frontend portion of this project utilizes React and Bootstrap, whereas backend layer is based on well known Node and Express.
+Redux deals with state management inside the app.

 ## Demo
-Check it out here: https://grailshop.herokuapp.com/
+Live demo is available here: https://grailshop.herokuapp.com/

 ## Run locally